NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 The interception of file-system operation commands is performed by the GekkoFS client, which is pre-loaded by the job application when launched.
 The client also holds a file map, containing all data storage locations across the nodes.
-The client therefore maintains an overview of all data and can send requests to individual deamons to perform I/O operations.
+Like the other meta-data, this file map is distributed over the nodes.
+The client maintains an overview of all data and can send requests to individual deamons to perform I/O operations.